FrancoCanzani/ai-commit/README.md

 ## Example Usage

-1. Run `ai-commit-config` to set up your preferences or let the tool use the default configuration.
+1. Run `ai-commit --config` to set up your preferences or let the tool use the default configuration.
 2. Stage your changes using `git add`.
 3. Execute `ai-commit` to generate a commit message based on the staged changes.
 4. Confirm the proposed commit message or auto-commit based on your settings.